 At the first signs of a cold, a thyme and lemon tisane can soothe symptoms – especially with a little honey added -and possibly even stop the cold germs in their tracks!
 And, barring any allergies, this prevention plan is safe for practically everyone.

 There are thousands of fascinating herbs and you can get lost for days in research 🙂 Sticking to a few at first might be easier.
-Check out the books on this page Herbs and Healing and get inspired!
+Check out the books on this page Herb Books and get inspired!

 P.S.
 This gorgeous planter for the windowsill is one of Amazon’s star buys!
 I think I might treat myself 🙂